martinjzhang/adafdr/README.md

 adafdr.method.adafdr_explore(p, x, output_folder=None)
 ```
 If the `output_folder` is not `None`, the covariate visualization figures will be
-saved into `output_folder`.
-Otherwise, they will show up on the console.
+saved in `output_folder`.
+Otherwise, they will show up in the console.

 ### Multiple testing
 The multiple hypothesis testing method `adafdr_test` can be used as